-If the requested accommodations may result in students not participating in required educational experiences, the Associate Dean for Education and Student Affairs in conjunction with the involved Program Directors and Course Faculty, will evaluate the reasonableness of the requested accommodations.
+If the requested accommodations may result in students not participating in required educational experiences, the appropriate Associate Dean (see Organization of the School of Nursing) in conjunction with the involved Program Directors and Course Faculty, will evaluate the reasonableness of the requested accommodations.
 Granting such cannot substantially alter the depth and integrity of the educational requirements for University of Rochester nursing students.
 In addition, documentation may be required to demonstrate the nature, extent, and duration of the religious observance that will require the student's absence.

 Any student who anticipates absences (including clinical absences) from scheduled educational activities due to religious observances should, to the extent possible, provide advance written notification to the program director of the anticipated days of absence NO LATER THAN TWO WEEKS FOLLOWING MATRICULATION.
-However, approval for an absence will not be able to be considered if the request for accommodation is not made at least 10 days prior to the day/days of religious observance.
+However, approval for an absence will not be able to be considered if the accommodation request is not made at least 10 days prior to the day/days of religious observance.

 Students are also encouraged to discuss their anticipated absences with their course faculty and/or advisor.
-Students are not required to be back on campus to submit papers or take exams by the mornings following the religious holiday.
 There are no classes held on Martin Luther King Day and Juneteenth.